wazuh/wazuh-kubernetes/cleanup.md

 ubuntu@k8s-control-server:~$ kubectl delete persistentvolume pvc-b3226ad3-f7c4-11e8-b9b8-022ada63b4ac
 ```

-Once these steps are completed, our Kubernetes environment will be clean of deployments relating to the Wazuh cluster and related Elastic Stack components.
+Once these steps are completed, our Wazuh deployment will have been removed from the Kubernetes environment.